Skip to contents

 hive_schema

-A list containing the column names and data types of the columns by which the data is partitioned, e.g. list(a = pl$String, b = pl$Float32).
+[Experimental] A list containing the column names and data types of the columns by which the data is partitioned, e.g. list(a = pl$String, b = pl$Float32).
 If NULL (default), the schema of the Hive partitions is inferred.

 try_parse_hive_dates

-Whether to try parsing hive values as date/datetime types.
+Whether to try parsing hive values as date / datetime types.

 glob